gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 The solution to the missing leadership in the case of multiple developers with commit rights can be solved through a simple wiki page modified by all of them.
-Initially this wiki page can start with the repo owner, and from then on each new member can be listed there.
-The project needs to subdivide itself in manageable tasks, for instance: documentation, online support (forums, irc, twitter, issues, etc. further subdivided if necessary), web design and updates, software quality (also known as continuous integration), core development, additional tools, etc.
+Initially this wiki page can start with the repository owner, and from then on each new member can be listed there.
+The project needs to subdivide itself in manageable tasks, for instance: documentation, online support (forums, IRC, twitter, issues, etc. further subdivided if necessary), web design and updates, software quality (also known as continuous integration), core development, additional tools, etc.